-These young chefs and food advocates are seeing cooking as a form of art expression
+These young chefs and food advocates see cooking as a form of expression

 Much has been written and said about Philippine cuisine as of late, and all the buzz and media attention have definitely revved up Filipinos, with pride and confidence perhaps at an all time high.
 Chef Jam Melchor appreciates the hype and is all for supporting it.
 In 2015, he founded the Philippine Culinary Heritage Movement (PCHM), which hopes to help get the word out on Pinoy food as well as have it be seen and accepted as an art medium.
 “Kasi kapag in-acknowledge nila that cooking is an art form or an art expression, magkakaroon ng distinction ang Filipino cuisine.
 And local chefs can now be recognized as national artists.”
 It’s a distinction that may take time and effort to achieve, and is something the chef, with the help of many volunteers in the F&B industry, is ready and willing to work for.